-Are you looking for a protein-rich, flavour-packed meal and don’t have much time?
+Are you looking for a flavour-packed healthy dinner option and don’t have much time?
 This coconut shrimp curry can be on your table in literally 15 minutes.
 It’s elegantly spiced and insanely desi-licious.
-What can be faster, easier and more tasty than seafood?!
+What can be faster, easier and tastier than seafood?!

 This coconut shrimp curry is the go-to recipe of choice when we’re strapped for time.
 Despite the fact I prefer white fish, this had me wanting more.
 The creamy coconut cream infused with curry powder and turmeric adds the perfect amount of spiciness.
 Although, if you’re like me and want an added oomph – you’ll want to add that red chilli!

-This shrimp curry demonstrates that you don’t need to go overboard with a lot of ingredients.
+This shrimp curry demonstrates that you don’t need to go overboard with many ingredients.
 Less is more!

 A few ingredients give this shrimp curry a burst of flavour while allowing the shrimp to shine.